 For lunch look no further than Markthalle.
 A cool place where India to Mexico and all the countries in between are selling best of their culinary delights.
 Situated inside the big domed hall close to the station, Markthalle was once Basel’s wholesale veg market, which later turned into a shopping center, before finally becoming a Singaporean style food court.

 For dinners, check Lily’s Stomach Supply, Brauerei Fischerstube, Union Restaurant and Restaurant Kohlmanns, as recommended to me, as a place if you wanted to dine like a local.
 Go to Restaurant Kohlmanns, for example, if you fancy a cosy place, filled with the smells of fire, wood and freshly baked goodies.

 If you’re a backpacker, however, in search of a lively bar, crazy cocktails, and some burgers and french fries as the in-house special, then head to Nomad Eatery.
 I explored Nomad Eatery as a place with some life.
 This lively spot is a meeting place from early till late – for a convivial dinner, a healthy business lunch or a hearty brunch.
 Come here for an urban ambience as well as occasional events.

 Where To Stay

 Youth Hostel in Basel is where I stayed.
-And I will definitely recommend the place, for keeping a Swiss standard.
-The rooms were tidy, staff was affable, and the showers — eco-friendly and smart!
-Its easy accessibility from the train station SBB made it even better.
+And I will definitely recommend the place, for keeping the Swiss standard.
+The rooms were tidy, staff was affable, and the showers — eco-friendly and smart.
+Its easy accessibility from the train station SBB made it an even better place to stay.